ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

   - if `T::construct` is `const`:
     - each `construct`ed structure shall be identifiable by its sub-structures and a *prototype*.
 A prototype is a structure whose `construct` method, given the sub-structures as arguments, produces the aforementioned constructed structure
     - it shall follow that the relationship of having/being a prototype is a mathematical equivalence (transitive, reflexive and symmetric)
-      - and thus the structures can be divided into equivalence classes where any structure from a certain class can be called a prototype of the whole class (these equivalence classes don't have to correspond with generic `class`es defining the structures)
+      - and thus the structures can be divided into equivalence classes where any structure from a certain class can be called a prototype of the whole class (these equivalence classes do not have to correspond with generic `class`es defining the structures)
         - *e.g. `sized_vector`s can be divided into equivalence classes by their length*
   - if `T::construct` is `static`
     - the `construct`ed structure is identifiable by its sub-structures and thus the relationship of being a *prototype* (defined as above) forms a single equivalence class (again, do not mix up with `class`es as defined by the programming language)